CCBill/CCBill-woocommerce/wc-gateway-ccbill/readme.txt

 **Installation Options**

-The CCBill WooCommerce module can be installed either by searching for the hosted WordPress plugin, or by uploading the plugin downloaded from the CCBill website.
+The CCBill WooCommerce module can be installed either by searching for the hosted WordPress plugin, or by uploading the plugin downloaded from the CCBill GitHub page.

 **Installing via WordPress Plugin Directory**